Monetize Content Safely by Licensing Music From Epidemic Sound in 2023

 Learn more about how to monetize content safely by licensing music from Epidemic Sound.

-Licensing music in 2023 can be expensive.
+Licensing music in 2024 can be expensive.
 A hassle.
 Complicated.
 The world is at your fingertips but nothing seems clear – something as simple as using music in your content can cause legal headaches.
-Let’s talk about licensing, claiming, and how Epidemic Sound saves you trouble when you need music for your content.

-When you get a copyright claim on YouTube, for example, one of three things can happen to your video:
+When you receive a copyright claim on long-form YouTube content, for example, one of three things can happen to your video:

-How to license music and ensure your right to monetize content
+How to license music and protect your right to monetize content

 If you want to monetize content safely, you need to make sure you either own the rights, or have a license, to use the music you've chosen.

-Owning all the necessary rights to a piece of music involves holding the rights to the master recording, composition, performance, and all the underlying music.
-This essentially means you have to have written, recorded and released it by yourself.
+Owning all of the necessary rights to a piece of music involves holding the rights to the master recording, composition, performance, and all of the underlying music.
+This essentially means you have to have written, recorded, and released it by yourself.

-If you don't want or have the means to produce your own music, you can get a direct license to a track or an entire music catalog.
-This way, you bypass all the complicated licensing agreements you might come across when dealing with several different rights holders, labels and legal teams.
+If you don't want or have the means to produce your own music, you can obtain a direct license to a track or music catalog.
+This way, you bypass all the complicated licensing agreements you might come across when dealing with different rights holders, labels, and legal teams.

-With an Epidemic Sound Subscription, your channels will be safelisted.
-Just let us know which channels you use to publish content, then you can use our royalty-free catalog of 40,000 tracks and 90,000 sound effects with the right to monetize your content.
+With an Epidemic Sound subscription, your channels will be safelisted.
+Just let us know which channels you use to publish content, then you can use our catalog of more than 40,000 tracks to soundtrack and monetize your content.

 How does a direct music license work?

-You can use one account – be that a channel, profile, page or RSS – per platform.
+You can use one account – be that a channel, profile, page, or RSS feed – per platform.
 That way, the content you publish featuring our tracks will be safelisted by us, as long as it's uploaded while you have an active subscription.

-Even if your subscription has ended, content created and published within your active period will remain cleared.
+Even if your subscription has ended, content created and published within your active period will remain cleared forever.

 However, there can be hiccups if you don’t follow these steps.
 Suppose you publish videos containing our music once your subscription has ended.
-In that case, we can't recognize you as a licensed user.
-This means you'll run the risk of receiving copyright claims from us.
+In that case, we can't recognize you as a licensed user, and your content will be demonetized as a result.

 In other words, it's about ensuring you have an active license for Epidemic Sound's music when publishing your content.
 Don’t have a subscription?
 Don’t worry.
 Signing up is easy.
 If you already have an Epidemic Sound account and want to use it on the go, get the mobile app below: